Student Expression

 Several laws protect your freedom of speech at school, but applicable law varies depending on whether you attend public or private school.

-Your right to free speech in public school or charter school is protected by the First Amendment to the U.S. Constitution.
-In addition, if you go to a public school or charter school, California Education Code Section 48907 provides even more protection than the First Amendment.
+Your right to free speech in public school or charter schools is protected by the First Amendment to the U.S. Constitution and by the Liberty of Speech Clause of the California Constitution.
+In addition, if you go to a public school or charter school, California Education Code Section 48907 provides even more protection than the U.S. or California Constitutions.

 If you go to private secondary school, your right to free speech is protected by a California statute.
-A law known as California Education Code Section 48950 requires private secondary schools in California to follow the First Amendment (and protect student free speech) unless the school is controlled by a religious organization and the speech conflicts with the school’s religious tenets.
+A law known as California Education Code Section 48950 prevents private secondary schools in California from disciplining students from engaging in conduct that is protected by the First Amendment or the Liberty of Speech Clause unless the school is controlled by a religious organization and the speech conflicts with the school’s religious tenets.

-This means that while you still have First Amendment rights at a private high school in California, your speech is more protected in a public or charter school in California because of Education Code Section 48907.
+This means that while you still have free speech rights at a private high school in California, your speech is more protected in a public or charter school in California because of Education Code 48907.

 Can my school limit my freedom of speech?

 SOMETIMES, YES.
-The First Amendment allows schools to limit your free speech in some cases, but a California law (Education Code Section 48907) makes it harder for public and charter schools to limit your free speech.
+The First Amendment and Liberty of Speech Clause provide strong constitutional protection for student speech, but they still allow schools to limit your free speech in some cases.
+But in addition to the constitutional protection for student speech, a California law (California Education Code Section 48907) makes it harder for public and charter schools to limit your free speech.

 California Education Code Section 48907, however, adds extra free speech protections that make it even harder for a school to limit your speech.
 Under Education Code 48907, a school can limit your speech if it is obscene or if it spreads false information that might affect someone’s reputation.
 But beyond that, a school can’t limit your speech—even if it’s disruptive—unless it incites (causes) other students to substantially disrupt the school, violate school rules, or participate in illegal activities.